developer-job-simulation/express-js-backend/README.md

 # Express-js-backend by Jobsimulator.dev

-This is a Pokemon API based on [PokeAPI](https://pokeapi.co/).
-Your job is to fix 5 issues:
+This is an Express JS Pokemon API based on PokeAPI.
+Your job is to fix 4 issues:

 1. Implement Get Pokemon by ID
 1. Implement Get Pokemon by Name